ggear/cloudera-framework/README.md

 mvn install
 ```

-Alternatively, the module can be included as a binary dependency in maven, an example of pulling in the
+Alternatively, the module can be included as a binary dependency in maven, for example pulling in the
-core client bill-of-materials and test harness is seen below:
+core client bill-of-materials and test harness can be achieved as so:

 ```xml
 	<repositories>